jtejido/goim/graphs/README.md

   **4** Random.
 * *p_i* probability for constant weights (for model **0** and **2**).

-For details about *model*, see [this paper][1] in page 3.
+For details about *model*, see [this paper][2] and [this paper][3].

 ## Output

-The graph is written on the standard output following this format (filename will be appended with _IC, _WC, _TV or _Rnd) with a '.inf' extension.
+The graph is written on the standard output following this format (filename will be appended with _IC, _WC, _TV or _R) with a '.inf' extension.

     node1 <TAB> node2 <TAB> weight

+[1]: <https://snap.stanford.edu/data/index.html> "Stanford Large Network Dataset Collection"

+[2]: <https://ink.library.smu.edu.sg/sis_research/3981/> "Y. Li, Y. Wang, K. Tan.
+Influence Maximization on Social Graphs: A Survey.
+IEEE Transactions on Knowledge and Data Engineering 2018."

-[1]: <http://people.cs.umass.edu/~sainyam/papers/SIGMOD17_im_benchmarking.pdf> "A. Arora, S. Galhotra, S. Ranu.
+[2]: <http://people.cs.umass.edu/~sainyam/papers/SIGMOD17_im_benchmarking.pdf> "A. Arora, S. Galhotra, S. Ranu.
 Debunking the Myths of Influence Maximization: An In-Depth Benchmarking study.
 SIGMOD 2017"